astro313/FirstYear/mod1/response.md

-> Most parameters obtained in our new analysis with our new lensing code are indeed consistent with the earlier model reported by H14, such that the results are only slightly improved.
+> Most parameters obtained in our new analysis with our new lensing code are indeed consistent with the earlier model reported by H14, such that the results are only modestly improved.
 However, H14 did not report the full range of best-fit parameters and uncertainties in their analysis, such that our results are significantly more detailed.
-To take this comment into account, we thus significantly shortened the text in this section by removing details on the lens modeling approach (and including a reference to the literature instead), and we have moved the lens mass and consistent results into Table 1 - which is used to briefly summarize the full range of parameters.
+To take this comment into account, we thus significantly shortened the text in this section by removing details on the lens modeling approach (and including a reference to the literature instead), and we have moved the lens masses and consistent results into Table 1 - which is used to briefly summarize the full range of parameters.
 This includes the important inferred half-light radius, which is used later in the analysis.